aciccarello/ciccarello.me/caw.md

           neither: 3
         media:
           src: https://macaulaylibrary.org/asset/646943447/embed
-  - id: group
+  - id: behavior
     prompt: Did you notice any of these behaviors?
     options:
       - id: crow-mobbing
         title: Multiple birds mobbing a large bird like a hawk
         hint: Birds ganging up on a potential threat
-        reason: This is a classic crow behavior, though some blackbirds will also mob aggressively
+        reason: Mobbing is a classic crow behavior, though some blackbirds will also mob aggressively
         score:
           crow: 3
           raven: 0